 Shedding new light on an old problem

-Alco Building Solutions is a leading provider of turnkey lighting solutions for building owners in a variety of private and public sector market segments.
+Alco Building Solutions is a leading provider of turnkey interior and exterior lighting solutions for building owners in a variety of private and public sector market segments.

 Reduce overall utility and maintenance costs

-Why choosing the right lighting technology matters
+Choosing the right lighting technology matters

-Decades of research confirm that circadian rhythms in sync with the natural light cycle help us feel more energized during the day and sleep better at night.
+Decades of research confirm that circadian rhythms that sync with the natural light cycle help us feel more energized during the day and sleep better at night.
 They also improve our immune system, lower stress, and reduce the risk for diseases such as mood disorders, diabetes, obesity, and cancer.

 Here's the problem

 On the flip side, misaligned circadian rhythms result in a bevy of negative consequences—such as chronic fatigue, poor concentration, and an increased risk for various diseases.